 1. Caminha: dive into the Atlantic

 Start the year up North and take a dip in the sea, as tradition mandates.
-If you survive the (very) low temperatures of these waters, you will be prepared for anything in 2019.
+If you survive the (very) low temperatures of these waters, you will be prepared for anything.
 Delight in the views of the Minho estuary and the Fort of Ínsua - classified as a National Monument - located on a small island, about 200 meters from the coast and erected in the 17th century during the Restoration War.
 In early times, this island was used as a place of worship.

 2. Guimarães: here, Portugal was born

 You can also start where everything began.
 Guimarães is known as the birthplace of the country and, according to history, the first king of Portugal, D. Afonso Henriques, was born here and thus began the founding of the country.
 Its Historic Centre, classified as World Cultural Heritage, is reason enough for a visit.
 Stroll through its medieval streets, enter the 9th century castle and do not miss the collections on display at the Palace of the Dukes of Bragança, a majestic 15th century manor house.